-In addition to annual tuition, some fees will apply.
-Once paid, all fees and tuition are non-refundable.
 In order to receive the parishioner rate, families must be registered at Holy Apostles or another Catholic parish in the Diocese, and contribute time, talent, and/or financial resources to support the parish.
 Active membership is to be determined by the pastor of the parish of which the family is a member and written confirmation of status may be required.